markus41/portfolio/docs/architecture.md

 ### SolutionOrchestrator

 `src.solution_orchestrator.SolutionOrchestrator` manages multiple `TeamOrchestrator` instances.
 It routes events to a named team via the async `handle_event(team, event)` method and records the results.
+For higher throughput, events may be queued with `enqueue_event()` which are processed by a pool of worker tasks limited by `max_workers`.

 ## AutoGen Agents and Providers